 Kapi’olani Medical Center for Women & Children

 Honolulu has top-notch medical facilities and prominent healthcare networks.
 They are consistently expanding their list of medical job opportunities at numerous healthcare facilities.
 Honolulu has constant, urgent needs for nearly every type of nursing professional.

 Honolulu Site Seeing

-If history is something you are fascinated by, you will find this island has much to be explored.
+If you are fascinated by history, you will find this island has much for you to explore.
 Honolulu is the home of the USS Arizona memorial a great battleship which was bombed and sunk in the attack on Pearl Harbor December 7, 1941.
 Unlike many of the other ships sunk or damaged that day, Arizona could not be fully salvaged, though the Navy removed parts of the ship for reuse.
 The wreck still lies at the bottom of Pearl Harbor and the memorial was dedicated on 30 May 1962 to all those who died during the attack and it straddles the ship’s hull.

 On my visit there I could feel the spirits of those that sacrificed their lives on that fateful day.
 The memorial is powerful and a must see.

 The unique profile of Diamond Head (Lē‘ahi) is Hawaii’s most recognized landmark and known for its historic hiking trail, stunning coastal views, and military history.
 I made the hike and the view is stunning.